JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 ### The Correct Interpolation

-As mentioned, in the previous subsection, the crux of the error is to assume that the barycentric coordinates in 3D and 2D space coïncide.
+As mentioned, in the previous subsection, the crux of the error is to assume that the barycentric coordinates in 3D and 2D space coincide.
 Let us show how they are actually linked, and what that means for the texture coordinate computation with as elementary a computation as possible.
-Start with the 3D triange \\(ABC\\) which is both non-degenerate and lies in the positive half-space
+Start with the 3D triangle \\(ABC\\) which is both non-degenerate and lies in the positive half-space
 \\[
 \left\\{(x, y, z), \\, (x,y) \in \mathbb{R}^2 \text{ and } z > 0\right\\}.
 \\]